A template is a show that can be reused by changing the text(s) and/or the picture(s).

 Short big texts can be a good way to show off your amazing textures and effects, but most template users are looking for templates with longer texts.

 Make sure your templates look good with titles between 5 and 15 characters and subtitles with 20 to 30 characters.
 This cannot be overstated.
 If your title only has 2 characters, your template will not be useful to most users.

 After working for an hour or longer on the same title, it's impossible to have a fresh look at it.

 Take breaks regularly and show your work to your colleagues, friends and family.

-The text layer features a Bounds (boundaries) property.
-The bounds can be made visible by pressing <F2>.
+The text layer features a Bounding box property.
+The bounding box can be made visible by pressing <F2>.
 With the 1st slider of this property you can set the maximum width of the text.
 If the text is wider, it is automatically squeezed to make it fit.

 This way you prevent texts from falling off the screen or penetrating other elements.

-With the 2nd slider of the Bounds property you can set the maximum height.
+With the 2nd slider of the Bounding box property you can set the maximum height.
 BluffTitler automatically adds soft returns to fill the space.

 This way the template user does not have to enter hard returns.

 The size of the picture layer does not depend on the resolution of the picture.
 Every picture layer is scaled to the same height.
 The width depends on the aspect ratio.

-Just like the text layer, the picture layer features a Bounds property.
+Just like the text layer, the picture layer features a Bounding box property.
 With this property you can set the size of the rectangle.

 This way you prevent pictures from falling off the screen or penetrating other elements.